-XML tags may have attributes, attributes are pairs name="value" declared within the start tag, attribute names are also case sensitive and the attribute value must always be quoted.
+XML tags may have attributes, attributes are pairs name="value" declared within the start tag, attribute names are also case sensitive, and the attribute value must always be quoted.

-Tag's attributes should be used to identify the data element and not data's properties, properties ought to be specified by sub tags.
+Tag's attributes should be used to identify the data element and not the data element's properties.
+Properties should be specified by adding sub tags.